radoslawbialek/radoslawbialek/README.md

 But besides mobile development, I also like JavaScript and under this respect I created Divine Consolation as a simplified web app which is available at [DivineConsolation.com](https://divineconsolation.com/).

+My another website is [PrawdziwaWiara.pl](https://prawdziwawiara.pl/) (in Polish only) which in simple form describes the current apostasy in Vatican which started with John XXIII becoming an Anti-Pope in 1958 and the Second Vatican Council held in 1962-1965.
+Francis in not a true Pope, but a modernist heretic.
+For more information in English, I recommend [VaticanCatholic.com](https://vaticancatholic.com/).

 Thanks for your visit!